These Green Tea Chocolates, or as we call them Matcha Nama Chocolates (抹茶生チョコレート) in Japan, simply melt in your mouth.

 When I made ROYCE’ copycat Nama Chocolate two years ago, I received many requests for the green tea version.
 I love anything with green tea and I’m really happy to share this green tea version (finally) this year, right in time for Valentine’s Day!

-The cooking process is very similar to regular Nama Chocolate recipe but white chocolate is used instead of regular chocolate.
+The cooking process for this recipe is very similar to regular Nama Chocolate recipe but white chocolate is used instead of regular chocolate.
 My only advice for you is to work fast to melt the white chocolate while the cream is warm.

 Rich, yet not so sweet, decadent truffle-like green tea chocolate!
 Hmmm… if you love green tea sweets, this will be an ultimate treat for you.